philbour/weather-service-api/README.md

 * Better API docs
 * Proper Auth using a token
 * Transaction support
-* Proper location for a sensor using co-ordinates
+* Proper location for a sensor using coordinates
 * Support for metric units such as kph, degrees, mbar